Psychosis breaks out, experts explain how to recognize it and what to do if you are bitten »ILMETEO.it

 How do you recognize the violin spider? violin spider ‘Small, yellowish-brown’ And the “His body reaches a maximum length of 9 mm”, However “Also taking into account the long legs, the maximum dimensions of this spider are about 4-5 cm.”

 where is she?
-Also known as a hermit spider, this is a nocturnal animal that stays all day long hiding in cracks and crevices and in the home or public buildings it can find sanctuary behind furniture, baseboards and inside cracks in walls. ragno violino There are also attics, basements and bathrooms.
+Also known as a hermit spider, it is a nocturnal animal that stays all day long hiding in cracks and crevices and in the home or public buildings.
+It can find shelter behind furniture, baseboards and inside cracks in walls. ragno violino There are also attics, basements and bathrooms.
 It can also be found in more The seasons heat up in open spaces near homes, such as parks.”
 A little bit all over, in short.

 Is it aggressive?
 The answer is no. So much so that if he met a human being “It is better to flee than to attack.” sting, in fact, “This is not frequent”, but “It happens by mistake.”